jscattergood/review-crew/tests/README.md

 5. **Automation**: Can run in CI/CD pipelines
 6. **Debugging**: Easier to isolate and fix issues

-## Migration from Old Tests

-The old test files have been refactored into this pytest structure:

-- `test_review.py` → `tests/test_integration.py`
-- `test_conversation.py` → `tests/agents/test_conversation_manager.py`
-- `test_example.py` → `tests/config/test_persona_loader.py`

-The new tests provide the same coverage but with:
-- Better organization and structure
-- Mock LLM support for speed
-- More comprehensive assertions
-- Better error handling and reporting

 ## Troubleshooting

 ### Common Issues